 Lo naturale è sempre sanza errore, ma l’altro puote errar per malo obietto o per troppo o per poco di vigore.
 (Purg.
 17.94-96)

 The natural is always without error, but mental love may choose an evil object or err through too much or too little vigor.

-Love for the wrong object will express itself in pride, envy, and anger: these are the vices purged on the lower three terraces of purgatory.
-Love [for the right object but] expressed with insufficient vigor is sloth or accidia: this is the vice purged on the fourth terrace.
-Love [for the right object but] expressed with excessive vigor is purged on the top three terraces; such love takes the form of avarice, gluttony, and lust.
+Love for the wrong object will express itself in pride, envy, and anger: these are the vices purged on the lower three terraces of Purgatory.
+Love for the right object that is expressed with insufficient vigor is sloth or accidia: this is the vice purged on the fourth terrace.
+Love for the right object that is expressed with excessive vigor is purged on the top three terraces; such love takes the form of avarice, gluttony, and lust.
 The seven capital vices therefore are distorted forms of love.

 Quinci comprender puoi ch’esser convene amor sementa in voi d’ogne virtute e d’ogne operazion che merta pene.
 (Purg.
 19.103-05)

 From this you see that—of necessity— love is the seed in you of every virtue and of all acts deserving punishment.